SENKAN!

 1 April 1937: Second Reconstruction:

 Kure.
-Unfettered by the Washington and London Treaties' restrictions, the IJN decides to remilitarize HlEI and transform her into a fast battleship capable of escorting the IJN's fleet carriers.
-She receives 11 new oil-fired Kampon boilers and new geared turbines.
+Unfettered by the Washington and London Treaties' restrictions, the IJN decides to remilitarize HlEI and transform her into a fast battleship.
+She receives eight new oil-fired Kampon boilers and new geared turbines.
 Her speed is increased to 30 knots.
 Her aft 14-inch turret is refitted and a new fire-control is installed.

 1 December 1937: